tkdjohn/EventJournal/README.md

 - Trace (on TP only) (1)
 - Minor (drops visible in water) (2)
 - Major (water mostly red) (3)
-- Intense (water completly red) (4)
+- Intense (water completely red) (4)

-journal entries should also have user defined tags not sure how to implement tags jsut yet, maybe a tag entity and table and a tags list table (with an id) and have journal entry track taglist id
+journal entries should also have user defined tags not sure how to implement tags just yet, maybe a tag entity and table and a tags list table (with an id) and have journal entry track taglist id